eduardxdc/eduardxdc/README.md

-• C#/.NET Full Stack Developer <br>
+• Full Stack Developer <br>

 • Passionate about football, minimalist and technology, I believe that "those who do what they like live on holiday", and that's why I'm constantly looking for new knowledge to improve myself at all times.
-Specializing in the C# & .NET ecosystem, I develop web, mobile and desktop applications, transforming ideas into interactive, high-performance applications.
+Specializing in the JavaScript ecosystem, I develop web, mobile and desktop applications, transforming ideas into interactive, high-performance applications.

 <br>